 Teaching Online Courses Developed through the Shared Project Initiative

-Successful applicants will be notified by July 7.
+Successful applicants will be notified by June 10, 2021.

-- Timelines for project development, keeping in mind that all projects will have reduced development times (“course express model”) as compared with a usual, regular new online course development
+- Timelines for project development, keeping in mind that all projects will have reduced development times (“course express model”) as compared with a usual, regular new online course development.

-- A statement of the instructors’ interest in collaborating with others and sharing course materials under CC license
+- A statement of the instructors’ interest in collaborating with others and sharing course materials under CC license.